 Alerting profiles enable you to set up fine-grained alert-filtering rules that are based on the severity, customer impact, associated tags, and/or duration of detected problems.
 Alerting profiles allow you to control exactly which conditions result in problem notifications and which don’t.
 This includes all problem-push notifications that are sent via the Dynatrace mobile app and displayed in the Dynatrace web UI.
 Alerting profiles can also be used to set up filtered problem-notification integrations with 3rd party messaging systems like Slack, HipChat, and PagerDuty.

 How alerting profiles work

-Alerting profiles control the delivery of problem notifications across your organization’s alerting channels by considering predefined filters that are based on problem severity, problem duration, and tags.
+Alerting profiles control the delivery of problem notifications across your organization’s alerting channels by considering predefined filters that are based on problem severity, problem duration, custom events, and tags.
 Alerting profiles control all alerts that appear in the Dynatrace UI, alerts that are sent via the Dynatrace mobile app, and the alerts that are sent via 3rd party integrations, such as Slack and HipChat.